SKTeamLab/esm-msr/README.md

 Inference strategies, performance and compute time are discussed in the paper.
 The below command is a fast approximation of single mutant saturation mutagenesis that should take less than a minute even on a CPU, apart from loading the model weights which is very hardware dependent.

 `python src/esm_msr/inference.py --checkpoint_path LoRA_models/esm-msr-small/epoch\=03-val_rho_combined_avg\=0.816.ckpt --pdb_file path_to_your_structure_file --mode singles --skip_reverse --output_csv ./example_output.csv`

+Or, if you want to directly use a PDB structure:

+`python src/esm_msr/inference.py --checkpoint_path LoRA_models/esm-msr-small/epoch\=03-val_rho_combined_avg\=0.816.ckpt --code 1A0F --chain A --mode singles --skip_reverse --output_csv ./example_1A0F.csv`

 Remove the `--skip_reverse` flag for a much slower, slightly higher accuracy screen (proportional to total possible mutations).
 Change the screening `--mode` to `singles+doubles` to screen all double and single mutants (the singles are comparatively almost free and useful for visualization later).
 It is not recommended to use `--skip_reverse` for `--mode doubles` because this ignores epistasis.
 A full double mutant screen on a protein greater than 200 residues is very compute expensive.
 It is therefore recommended to screen only double mutants where the wild-type residues are within 6 Angstrom heavy atom distance.
 This is controlled with the `--distance_threshold` parameter.
 Multi-mutants must be screened individually, either by generating an `--input_csv` with columns `pdb_file, code, chain, mut_type` and mutations (`mut_type`) specified like A2C:D3E, or individually passing in comma separated mutations via `--mutations`.
 An example can be seen in `data/preprocessed/ptmul_mapped.csv`; extra columns are allowed.